-"A successful candidate for promotion [to associate professor] should have a significant record of accomplishment as a faculty member and show promise of continued professional growth and recognition."
+"A successful candidate will have a significant record of accomplishment as a faculty member and show promise of continued professional growth and recognition."

-(Purdue University Academic Procedures Manual, page N-74, Rev. 8/03).
+(Purdue University Academic Tenure and Promotion, (I.B.2), Rev. 1/16).

-Most importantly, candidates for promotion to associate professor in the College of Technology must demonstrate excellence in scholarship of learning, discovery, and/or engagement.
+Most importantly, candidates for promotion to associate professor in the Purdue Polytechnic Institute must demonstrate excellence in scholarship of learning, discovery, and/or engagement.
 The key question addressed by promotion committees is: